 - If your baby has intrauterine growth restriction and is growing at a very slow rate

-How is Doppler Sonography Done?
+How Is Doppler Sonography Done?

-The sonographer uses a hand device called transducer to check different areas depending on the information he/she is looking for.
+The sonographer uses a hand device called a transducer to check different areas depending on the information he/she is looking for.
 A Doppler ultrasound test can also be done by a radiologist.
 The test is usually done in an ultrasound room, and you would be asked to remove any jewellery that might affect the result of the scan.

 Uterine Artery Doppler Scans

 The arteries carrying blood to your womb are known as uterine arteries and this Doppler test is conducted to see if sufficient blood is reaching your baby through the placenta.

 If enough blood is not going through the placenta, it affects the growth of the baby as oxygen and nutrients fail to reach the baby through the umbilical cord.